Guest article by Yuki Cheung

 We had adopted Juno (formerly Johnson) 2.5 weeks before the fiasco.
 Just to preface the rest of this post, let me reiterate the importance of taking time off with your new adoptee for the first couple of weeks.
 Should my fiancé and I not have pampered and cuddled and adored him for these first 2.5 weeks, we would have never been able to get Juno back.

 We’ve received 2-3 calls a day about sightings from strangers.
-Also, everyone we saw on the streets were already aware of our lost pup!
+Also, everyone we saw on the streets was already aware of our lost pup!
 This was all thanks to the 400+ posters we’ve strategically plastered around the area.
 This worked surprisingly well in obtaining news of Juno.
-A few pointers:

 If your dog was wearing something (harness, collar) at the time of disappearance, try to find a picture of it wearing exactly the same item.
 If not, find the most colorful picture possible – or add a colorful border.
 A colorful picture makes a huge difference in getting your posters seen.
 Juno was wearing a red harness when he ran off, so our picture had lots of bright red on it (with a very exasperated-looking Juno wearing Muttluks boots for the first time) – an eye-catcher for sure!